 Nominations

-The award recognizes the efforts of collaborative partnerships that have transformed public safety in their community through interactions.
-Ideal nominees are those actively engaged within their community in a multifaceted manner, resulting in positive, observable public safety outcomes.
-Teams must consist of at least one law enforcement officer, who must be an officer in a state, local, or tribal law enforcement agency, and one community member.
+The award recognized the efforts of collaborative partnerships that transformed public safety in their community through their interactions.
+Ideal nominees were actively engaged within their community in a multifaceted manner that resulted in positive, observable public safety outcomes.
+Teams consisted of at least one law enforcement officer, who was an officer in a state, local, or tribal law enforcement agency, and one community member.

 Awardees of the L. Anthony Sutin Award for Innovative Law Enforcement and Community Partnerships